pblumenkamp/Curare/README.md

 ```

 ### Creating a pipeline
 The easiest way to create a new pipeline is by using the Curare wizard.
-It will guide through all steps and create the two necessary files (`samples.tsv` and `pipeline.yml`).
+It will guide through all steps, asks what module you wish to use and creates the two necessary files (`samples.tsv` and `pipeline.yml`).
 These files can then be edited with a standard file editor for customizing your data and analysis.
 ```bash
 # Current working directory is inside of tool directory
 cd curare